Huntsmen win grudge match with Empire in CDL opener

 The new Call of Duty League opened play Friday in Minneapolis with a rivalry matchup between two powerhouse teams, and the Chicago Huntsmen emerged with a 3-1 win over the Dallas Empire.

+In the other first-day matches, the Florida Mutineers earned a 3-2 win over the Seattle Surge, and the host Minnesota R0KKR topped the Los Angeles Guerillas 3-1 thanks in part to a forfeited map.

-There has been bad blood since the former “greatest dynasty” in Call of Duty history from OpTic Gaming (Matthew “Formal” Piper, Seth “Scump” Abner, and Ian “Crimsix” Porter) parted ways.
+The Chicago-Dallas matchup was intriguing as it featured former teammates on OpTic Gaming’s dynastic Call of Duty team (Matthew “Formal” Piper, Seth “Scump” Abner, and Ian “Crimsix” Porter), who since parted ways.

 The dynamic duo of Formal and Scump, also known as T2P, rejoined forces on the Huntsmen roster as Crimsix relocated to the Empire.